Whether you’re at the end of your coffee, your day, your week or even your rope, welcome to Whitt’s End 5.29.20 …

 NHL: Clearing.
 Playoffs to begin in July.

 NBA: Overcast.
-Several ideas for returning on the table (and the Dallas Mavericks jogging back to the gym), but nothing close to a “plan.”
+Several ideas for returning on the table (and the Dallas Mavericks jogging back into the gym), but nothing close to a “plan.”

 MLB: Thunderstorms.
 Players rejected owners’ plan for revenue split, putting entire season in serious jeopardy.